fahidjavid/stars-rating/README.txt

 == Screenshots ==

-1. Enable/Disable 'Stars Rating' for the posts, pages and custom post types comments globally.
+1. Enable/Disable 'Stars Rating' for the posts, pages and custom post types comments globally and other settings.
 2. Enable/Disable 'Stars Rating' for the posts, pages and custom post types comments individually.
 3. Comments with their ratings and an average rating above comments.
 4. Rating option in comment form.
 5. Shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page

 == Changelog ==

+= 3.0.0 =
+* Added an option to choose from two different rating stars style.
+* Added an option to display stars rating in Google search results.

 = 2.0.0 =
 * Tested plugin with WordPress 5.1.1 and PHP 7.3.3